GregTJ/stable-fluids/README.md

 # Py Stable Fluids
-An abridged adaptation of Jos Stam's stable fluids to Python with NumPy.
+An abridged and minimal adaptation of Jos Stam's stable fluids to Python with NumPy.
 ![](test.gif)

 Citations:\